honnuanand/honnuanand.github.com/_posts/2021-04-22-Wildcard-Certs-with-Cert-Manager-for-K8s.md

 ---
 layout: post
-title: Generate and use Wild card certs for K8s with Cert-Manager and Istio
+title: Generate and use Wild card certs for K8s with Cert-Manager
 date: 2021-04-22 20:19
 category: k8s
 author: